Whereiswendy/PolutionEffects-APIStudy/Final_Analyses/Air_Pollution_vs_Mental_Health_Analysis.md

 The countries with the highest concentration of air pollution were Mongolia, China and Bangladesh.
 The countries with the lowest concentration of air pollution were Estonia, Finland, and Iceland.

 As PM2.5 is considered the most dangerous particle in terms of detrimental health effects, this element was focused on for the purposes of considering correlation between depressive disorders and air pollution.
-The scatter plot for the data indicated that the correlation coefficient between the elements of air pollution and depressive disorders was -0.26, meaning  there's a slight tendency for one variable to decrease when the other increases, but this relationship is not very strong.
-Within the dataset at hand, the results are at best inconclusive - a more detailed study of country-specific locations would be recommended.
+The scatter plot for the data indicated that the correlation coefficient between the elements of air pollution and depressive disorders was -0.26.
+This suggests that higher pollution levels may be linked to fewer reported cases, possibly due to underdiagnosis in more polluted areas.
+This finding tracks logically, when considering what we know about the world: often, the highest polluted areas with the highest population density have the least reliable and consistent access to a comprenhensive healthcare system.

 ## Limiatations